Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 • JSON Schema constrains the admissible input space;

-• validation.md saves the failure as a regression asset.
+• validation.md records the failure as a regression asset.

-The main value of the approach manifests in operational boundaries.
-Quota, rate limiting, and blast radius become part of a verifiable assertion.
-Therefore automatic remediation does not substitute safety with a formally correct but dangerous action.
-The next chapter will translate the duel into a stress specification generator.
+The main value of the approach manifests itself in operational boundaries.
+Quota, rate limit, and blast radius become part of the checkable assertion.
+Therefore, automatic remediation does not replace safety with a formally correct but dangerous action.
+The next chapter will turn the duel into a stress-specification generator.

 Artifacts and Readiness Criteria

-Educational minimum — three artifacts and three conditions by which they can be considered ready.
+The study minimum is three artifacts and three conditions under which they can be considered ready.

 ArtifactReady when

-Given/When/Then scenariocovers one disputed requirement, verifiable fields are linked to JSON Schema
+Given/When/Then scenariocovers one disputed requirement, the checkable fields are linked to JSON Schema

-counterexample.json or record in validation.mdinput is valid by schema and violates only the checked Then; counterexample is minimal or explicitly marked as not minimal
+counterexample.json or entry in validation.mdthe input is valid by schema and violates only the checked Then; the counterexample is minimal or explicitly marked as non-minimal

-Full track adds repair.patch / schema_delta from the Implementor, validation.md record with duel_id and link to rerun, matrix of neighboring counterexamples, and local smoke-pass of the runnable duel analog from examples/tribunal/.
-Consider the full track ready if the Implementor changes the rule and contract (not only explanation) and the repeated duel no longer finds the same class of failure.
+The full track adds the Implementor's repair.patch / schema_delta, a validation.md entry with duel_id and a link to the repeated run, a matrix of neighboring counterexamples, and a local smoke-pass of the runnable analog of the duel from examples/tribunal/.
+Consider the full track ready if the Implementor changes the rule and the contract (not just the explanation) and the repeated duel does not find the same class of failure.

 Practice

-2. Open judgment.example.md and verify that for autoscale_counter_200pct.json the counterexample_id field equals the filename without .json, and assertion_id equals allowed_delta_within_quota. *Expected: identifiers are consistent — counterexample_id matches filename, assertion_id references the violated Then.*
+2. Open judgment.example.md and check that for autoscale_counter_200pct.json the field counterexample_id equals the file name without .json, and assertion_id equals allowed_delta_within_quota. *Expectation: identifiers are consistent — counterexample_id matches the file name, assertion_id refers to the violated Then.*

-1. Transfer to capstone/validation.md one line: "counterexample <counterexample_id> violates Then <assertion_id>; added next_guard: <…>". *Expected: counterexample name matches counterexample_id from out/duel.json, next_guard formulation is written in Given/When/Then form.*
+1. Move to capstone/validation.md one line: "counterexample <counterexample_id> violates Then <assertion_id>; added next_guard: <…>." *Expectation: the counterexample name matches counterexample_id from out/duel.json, the formulation of next_guard is written in Given/When/Then form.*

 1. Why must a counterexample be minimal?

-2. Why does free-form explanation not replace proof?
+2. Why doesn't a free-form explanation replace a proof?

-3. What must the Implementor change after a duel failure — besides code?
+3. What must the Implementor change after a duel failure — besides the code?

-4. The Verifier found a counterexample, but the Implementor only fixes code without updating JSON Schema.
+4. The Verifier has found a counterexample, but the Implementor fixes only the code without editing JSON Schema.
 A week later a similar counterexample passes.
 Where is the error in the duel procedure?

 My notes